Courses, workshops and membership surgeries to help you achieve professional qualification.

 This series of guidance sheets are part of a wider initiative across the industry promoting health in the construction sector.
 In supporting the Health in Construction Leadership Group ICE’s Design for Health (DfH) initiative aims to give our members a suite of high quality advice.

-Our vision in that regard is our vision too "To make construction the leading industry for occupational health and disease prevention by 2025 – the construction 2025 initiative"
+Our vision is to make construction the leading industry for occupational health and disease prevention by 2025.

 With ICE's DfH initiative, we are pushing the health agenda among the design community, but not to the exclusion of safety and wellbeing.
+The ICE Health Summit planned for 22 January 2018, will showcase work being done by professionals in the area of ill health across the construction industry.
+This event is part of the ICE 200 series of events celebrating 200 years of civil engineering achievements.
 The focus on early design decisions being key to better onsite construction safety, health and wellbeing practices is an excellent notion and should receive prominence across all of the design community.